 Senate Bill 1953 (SB 1953) was introduced on February 25, 1994.
 It was signed into law on September 21, 1994 and filed by the Secretary of State on September 22, 1994.
 The bill was an amendment to and furtherance of the Alfred E. Alquist Hospital Seismic Safety Act of 1983 (Alquist Act).
 SB 1953 (Chapter 740, 1994), is now chaptered into statute in Sections 130000 through 130070 of the Alfred E. Alquist Hospital Facilities Seismic Safety Act, and part of the California Health and Safety Code.
 The regulations developed as a result of this statute are deemed to be emergency regulations and became effective upon approval by the California Building Standards Commission and filing with the Secretary of State on March 18, 1998.
 See an overview of the SB1953 Program.

-The Facilities Development Division formed the Seismic Compliance Unit (SCU) after the passage of Senate Bill 1953 (SB 1953).
-This Unit is comprised of structural engineers and senior architects responsible for review and approval of the following submittals to HCAI:
+The HCAI Office of Statewide Hospital Planning and Development (OSHPD) formed the Seismic Compliance Unit (SCU) after the passage of Senate Bill 1953 (SB 1953).
+This Unit is comprised of structural engineers and senior architects responsible for review and approval of the following submittals to OSHPD:

 - Seismic Evaluation Reports (structural and non-structural)

 - Seismic Performance Ratings (SPC/NPC) [Click Here to download data set from CHHS OpenData Portal]